sibiraj-s/prosemirror-codemirror-6/README.md

 # ProseMirror + CodeMirror 6

 Based on the example from https://prosemirror.net/examples/codemirror/.
 This is just an example setup and might not be very reusable.
+Use this to get something up-and-running quickly.

 ## Getting Started